brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-01-inevitable-growth-foreseen-for-the-indian-gaming-industry.md

----
-layout: post
-title: Inevitable Growth foreseen for the Indian Gaming Industry
+# Inevitable Growth foreseen for the Indian Gaming Industry
----

 There are numerous reports doing rounds predicting tremendous growth of the <a href="http://www.indiangaming.com/industry/">Indian Gaming Industry</a>.
 The forecasts are out and the claim is that the industry would grow at a Compounded Annual Growth Rate (CAGR) of 32% by the year 2014 recording an amount of Rs.
 3100 crore.
 I might as well bet all my money on this forecast, since most current facts and details entice me to do so.